darkliquid/numenera-tools/README.md

 ## Data Files

 There are a number of data files that are used to generate all the information the generators use.
-These are all JSON but there are a few different structures dependant on the generator the data is for.
+These are all simple javascript but there are a few different structures dependant on the generator the data is for.
 There a 2 main formats, plus a third one which is generated using the gen-names task mentioned above which wont be covered here.
 For more information on that, see the documentation for [ngram-word-generator][1].

 ### Character Generator Data